ALCooper12/cyberpunk-kanban-board/README.md

 ## Usage 🖥️

-Once both the backend and frontend servers are running, you can access the Task Manager by visiting [http://localhost:3000/](http://localhost:3000/) in your web browser.
+Once both the backend and frontend servers are running, you can access the Task Manager UI by visiting [http://localhost:3000/](http://localhost:3000/) in your web browser.

 Awesome!
 You're all set up now 🥳 Have fun!! 🎉